1

 Job description

-This position has contact with the staff of base hospitals, and outlying hospitals; with physicians, public service agencies (fire, police, highway patrol) and ground ambulance personnel; patients and their families; and with various service groups for public relations and educational purposes.
+This position has contact with the staff of base hospitals and outlying hospitals; with physicians, public service agencies (fire, police, and highway patrol) and ground ambulance personnel; patients and their families; and with various service groups for public relations and educational purposes.

-This position has the authority to determine medical therapy based on the assessment of the patient in keeping with established protocols; safety decisions involving patient and aircraft/ambulance; whether or not additional equipment should be taken; in triage, who to transport and setting of priorities; and the care, inventory, and ordering of standard medical supplies.
+This position has the authority to determine medical and therapy based on the assessment of the patient in keeping with established protocols; safety decisions involving patient, aircraft and other ground transport equipment; whether or not additional equipment should be taken; in triage, who to transport and setting of priorities; and the care, inventory, and ordering of standard medical supplies.

 Within this general framework, this position is accountable for the following functions: